 Are you looking for a summer adventure?
 Come to Valentine, Nebraska, rated one of “America’s 100 Best Adventure Towns” by National Geographic.
 It’s no wonder Valentine is known as “water and waterfall city” in the Lakota language as it is the place to come to see Nebraska’s tallest waterfall, Smith Falls.

-And Fort Falls located in the Valentine National Wildlife Refuge, where you can enjoy seeing bison, antelope, and prairie dogs on your way in.
+And, located in the Valentine National Wildlife Refuge (where you can enjoy seeing bison, antelope, and prairie dogs), you’ll find Fort Falls, another amazing waterfall!

 Go down the Niobrara River—kick your feet up and float down the real-life lazy river on an inner tube, or pick up the pace in a kayak or canoe.